How can I reduce my pack weight for hiking

 As a rough guide, below are the commonly accepted categories for your pack’s base weight:

 - Lightweight: <20lbs (9.07kg)

 - Ultralight: <10lbs (4.54kg)

 - Sub-Ultralight: <5lbs (2.27kg)

-So, if your pack is substantially above 20lbs then it’s probably a fair bet that there are some quite straightforward things you could do to bring your pack weight down without great cost or effort.
+So, if your pack is substantially above 20lbs then it’s probably a fair bet that there are some quite straightforward things you could do to reduce or bring your pack weight down without great cost or effort.

 If you’re pretty close to 20lbs then you’re in the right ballpark for most hikers but tactically making a few of the changes I’m going to suggest in this post could definitely get your pack lighter, and probably without necessarily needing to shell out a tonne of money or ditch all of your favourite comforts.